 Fortunately, the majority of household electrical items bought today are fitted with a moulded plug and the correct rated fuse, but it is worth having a selection of different rated fuses at home, then at least when they need replacing you have a suitable fuse available.

-Always check connections are correct and tight if you have to replace a plug top. (see how to fit a plug top post ).
+Always check connections are correct and tight if you have to replace a plug top.

 The following are colours used to identify conductors in a 3 core flex.